Hopelezz/NotePad/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests
 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

-## Testing

-We use pytest for our testing framework.
-To run the tests, use the following command:

-pytest

-Please ensure all tests pass before submitting a PR.

 ## Documentation